ray-cast/mmd-export/README.md

    ![Alt](./images/menu.png "open new project dialog")

-2. Click a 'Select' Button in 'New Project' dialog and choose select a model
+2. Click a 'Select' Button in 'New Project' dialog and choose select a model (X file and T-pose is best)

    ![Alt](./images/new_project.png "choose a model")